NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawnPrims/tutorial/tutorial.md

                     print("clicked!")
 ```

-It appears that the command is the same and only the value for `prim_type` is different.
-For cube we need to pass `'Cube'` and for cone we need to pass `'Cone'`.
+Notice that the command is the same and only the value for `prim_type` is different.

+To Spawn cube you need to pass `'Cube'`
+To Spawn a cone you need to pass `'Cone'`

 ``` python
 #Create a Cube